 - With membership comes eligibility for CPB research and travel support.

-- Annual Review: Affiliate membership is reviewed on an annual basis.
-During the review, Affiliates will be asked to describe their participation in CPB activities during the prior year.
+- Review Every Two Years: As of 2016, Affiliate membership is reviewed every 2 years.
+During the review, Affiliates will be asked to describe their participation in CPB activities during the prior years.

-- Participation: The measure of participation is described as (but not limited to) attending the weekly Tuesday CPB Seminar Series, presenting a seminar, and participation in our Visiting Scholar workshops, committee membership, Monte Carlo seminars, and field trips.
+- Participation: The measure of participation is described as (but not limited to) attending the weekly Tuesday CPB Seminar Series, presenting a seminar, and participation in our Visiting Scholar workshops, committee membership, other CPB/PBG related seminars, and field trips.